 1. Pool Noodle.

-Cheap and effective!
+Pool noodles are a cheap and effective blending tool for chalk art.
 You can cut up into small pieces (or any size you prefer).
 Some types of foam packaging work well too.
 Just remember that the more rough your surface is, the faster you'll go through these.

 2. Gloves.

 I HATE the feeling of chalk on my hands. 😩 Gloves keep me mostly in the safe zone.
 Use your fingers/gloves to blend and save your fingers from going numb.
-I couldn’t feel my fingers for days after the first large piece I did in my driveway.
+I couldn’t feel my fingers for days after the first large piece I did on my driveway.
 Not fun.
 Maybe you’re driveway is smoother than mine though.
-Any disposable gloves will do, the higher quality you find the tougher their hold up to rougher surfaces.
-Be prepared to use multiple gloves per artwork, especially for rougher surfaces.
+Higher quality gloves (I use these) will hold up longer, but be prepared to use multiple gloves per artwork, especially for rougher surfaces.

 3. Carpet Square.